mid2SUPAERO/ecoHALE/README.md

     python run_aerostruct.py 1
     python plot_all.py aerostruct.db

+The first command performs aerostructural optimization and the second visualizes the optimization history.

 The keywords used for each file are explained in their respective docstrings at the top of the file.

 If you wish to examine the code in more depth, see `run_classes.py` and the methods it calls.
 These methods interface directly with OpenMDAO.